 Applied Physics

 Applied physics merges a strong grounding in science with practical hands-on engineering training, giving you the skills to tackle important problems in many fields of study.
-The concentration in engineering and the dual-degree (3-2) engineering program are both options within the applied physics major at Linfield University that further prepare you for an engineering career or graduate program.
+Our our dual-degree (3-2) engineering cooperative program are both options within the applied physics major at Linfield University that further prepare you for an engineering career or graduate program.

 As an applied physics major at Linfield